 Find New Donors with an Ideal Donor Profile

 Ok, hang on, because this is an old marketing tool called an avatar that I’ve adapted for fundraising.

 An Ideal Donor Profile identifies the top psychographics and demographics of your best donor, so that you can go find more people just like them.

-Here’s what I figured out about them:
+Here’s what I figured out about my donors:

-- Aged 55-70
+- Age 55-70

 - College educated